cknoll/git-voting/README.md

 # Proposing a Verifiable Anonymous Voting System Based on Git, Email, GPG, and Tor

-`__version__ = "0.5.3"`
+`__version__ = "0.5.4"`

 ## Preliminary Notes

-As far as I know, there is currently no secure online voting system.
-The following thoughts were triggered by the turbulences around the US presidential elections 2020, the ongoing protests in Belarus and the discussion about voting on online party conventions in Germany.
-I am neither an expert in (online) voting systems nor in cybersecurity.
+The following thoughts were triggered by the turbulences around the US presidential elections 2020, the ongoing protests in Belarus, allegations of election fraud in Tanzania and the discussion about voting on online party conventions in Germany.
+I am neither an expert in (online) voting systems nor in cybersecurity (however, see "What already exists").
 Instead I am just a regular user of email, gpg, git and tor and I am interested in how groups can manage the problem of decision-making without disintegrating.

 As the above version number suggests the proposal has evolved since its initial publication mainly due to feedback.
 It is probably not trivial to understand.
 Visualization is in preparation.

 The proposal does contain some flaws which I am aware of and probably many more.
 Nevertheless, it might be a starting point for something working.
-The assumptions below are in part admittedly unrealistic (E.g. "Each user can use git and gpg").
+The assumptions/requirements below are in part admittedly unrealistic (E.g. "Each user can use git and gpg").
 They are stated this way to simplify the explanation of the voting protocol.
 I am confident that they can be relaxed w.r.t. to usability and robustness with a more elaborated approach and by implementing most of the user-activities in an (optional) open-source software frontend.

 This text is available at <https://github.com/cknoll/git-voting> and <https://codeberg.org/cknoll/git-voting>.